 Using their police uniforms, cars and assets in an unseemly Yuzuk and his guys apparently hate being cops and are trying desperately to sell any story.
 They were taken in by a rambling drug addict.
 The movie made me see the Miami Police Department as inept, not so bright guardians who rushed to judgement twice and then made a movie about it.

-The public official they interview, sitting in front of a nice signed of President Biden from his VP days seems wary and chooses his words carefully.
+The public official they interview, sitting in front of a nice signed picture of President Biden from his VP days seems wary and chooses his words carefully.
 Seems he sniffed out a set up from these cops using Drunk Driving and the horrors of Florida’s Homeless problem to strong-arm an interview.
-Hes smarter than them, threading the fact that drunk driving didnt figure in to this- but if he will confirm its a problem in Miami and he wishes there was less of it- and by the way its not a factor in this guys death.
+He was much smarter than them, threading the fact that drunk driving didn’t figure in to his responses- but if he will confirm its a problem in Miami.
 Well played Florida Public official.
-I reward you by leaving your name off this review of a movie you wanted little part of for good reason!!
+I hereby reward you by leaving your name out of this review!!

 I’ll just throw this out there?
 These cops are so ready to Rush to Judgment and so indiscriminate in their beliefs that I’d like to know where they were on January 6th 2021.
 Theres your real story.
 The local firemen were nice.
 This movie is Three failed theories wrapped together

 The EMT from the local Fire House bought a 5 dollar sign commemorating him thats been put by the sight of the accident.
 He’s a nice guy and all and meant well, but Yuzuk starts lionizing the guy again and calls the sign inspiring.
 My take was it was maudlin but hey who am I?